CodeSmile-0000011110110111/de.codesmile.luny-docs/Luny_0.5/createmonobehaviourscript.md

 ![lunyscript pair](img/luny-script-pair.png)

+Create a GameObject in the scene.
+Choose any GameObject that is visible, like `3D Object/Cube` or `2D Object/Sprites/Square`.

-Create a GameObject in the scene and select it.
-Then drag & drop the C# script onto its Inspector window, or use **Add Component** in the Inspector to add the C# script.
-It should look like this:
+Then select the new GameObject.
+Drag & drop the C# script from the Project window onto the GameObject's Inspector window.
+Alternatively use **Add Component** in the Inspector to add the C# script.
+It should look similar to this:

 ![lunyscript inspector](img/lunyscript-inspector.png)

 Since the Lua script has the same name as the C# script it will automatically get assigned to the _Lua Asset_ field.

-## Play with it!
+## Hot Reloading

 Enter playmode now.
 You should get a message printed to the Console from the Lua script: